workflowr/workflowr/CONTRIBUTING.md

 email confirming the package was submitted, and then an email with the test results.
 Once it is accepted to CRAN, monitor the [check results][check-results] for any surpise errors.
 Also, these builds are when the binaries are built for Windows and macOS, so they aren't available until they are finished.
+You will receive an email once all the Windows binaries are available for download (devel, release, oldrel).

 [appveyor]: https://ci.appveyor.com
 [check-results]: https://cran.r-project.org/web/checks/check_results_workflowr.html